acdh/cirilo/README.md

 The source code of the client can be found at https://github.com/acdh/cirilo, the documentation is available at http://gams.uni-graz.at/doku.
 An „archive-in-a-box“-installation package (Client including a FEDORA 3.5 instance) for Debian-based Linux-distributions can be downloaded from http://gams.uni-graz.at/archive-framework.
 LaTeX and R are not automatically included in the installation process.
-To use the corresponding functionalities please install the packages texlive-full, r-base, r-base-dev and other needed R plugins.
+To use the corresponding functionalities please install the packages texlive-full, r-base, r-base-dev and other needed R plugins on your server.